-The award of battle Honours did not become practice until 1800.
-The first campaign award, in 1802, that of the 'Sphinx', was to the 31 regiments which had taken part in the campaign in Egypt in the preceding year.
-From then on the award of battle Honours became more and more frequent, but the wars, campaigns and battles fought before 1800 continued to remain unrecognised.
-It was not until 1881 that an attempt was made to remedy the situation.
-This explains, for instance, why 'Dettingen', fought in 1743, did not become a Battle Honour of the 33rd until 1882.
-The rules laid down that only victories would qualify and then only "provided their results have left their mark on history which renders them familiar".
-Under that rule the Battle Honour of 'Bed Boo Ali' (1823), and other similarly little known actions, hardly seem to qualify.
-It was also laid down that the HQ and at least half the regiment must have been present - a rule not always strictly followed.
+The rules laid down that only victories would qualify and then only “provided their results have left their mark on history which renders them familiar”.
+Under that rule the Battle Honour of ‘Bed Boo Ali’ (1823), and other similarly little known actions, hardly seem to qualify.
+It was also laid down that the HQ and at least half the regiment must have been present – a rule not always strictly followed.
 The inconsistencies resulting from trying to apply rules to something not easily subjected to a system are shared by all regiments.
 However, a battle not emblazoned on the Colours may easily slide into obscurity, which does less than justice to those who fought in it.
-Listed next are some battles of the 33rd and 76th which are not shown on the Colours but should not, on that account, be forgotten.

 The War of the Spanish Succession (1702-1713)

-There were two theatres of war, North West Europe (Flanders and Germany) and the Spanish Peninsula (Spain and Portugal).
-British troops who fought in NW Europe became eligible for the Battle Honours Blenheim, Ramillies, Oudenarde and Malplaquet - though not until 1882.
+There were two theatres in the Spaniish War of Succession, North West Europe (Flanders and Germany) and the Spanish Peninsula (Spain and Portugal).
+British troops who fought in NW Europe became eligible for the Battle Honours Blenheim, Ramillies, Oudenarde and Malplaquet – though not until 1882.
 On the other hand the British troops who fought in the Peninsula, including the 33rd, received nothing.
-That was because they had to surrender at Brihuega (1710), where they were overwhelmed by a French army of 20,000 men.
-The British Commander, General Stanhope, reported; "...we had not 500 men who had any ammunition... should I ever again be entrusted with troops I never desire to serve with better men."
+That was because they had to surrender at Brihuega (1710), where the British rearguard of 4,500 men fought with heroic tenacity but were finally overwhelmed by a French army of 20,000 men.
+The British Commander, General Stanhope, reported; “…we had not 500 men who had any ammunition… should I ever again be entrusted with troops I never desire to serve with better men.”

-Although the 33rd gained the Battle Honour Dettingen during this war, there are two other battles which particularly deserve to be remembered.
-At Fontenoy (1745) the British infantry excelled itself.
+Although the 33rd gained the Battle Honour Dettingen during this war, the 33rd were also at the battle of Fontenoy where the British Infantry excelled itself.
 Victory was denied them because of the failure of the attacks elsewhere in the line.
-Casualties of the 33rd totalled 189, among whom was the CO who was killed.
-Lauffeld (1747) was another defeat that so nearly could have been a victory.
-The fact that it was not was due to the Dutch cavalry becoming panic-stricken and charging into the lines of the allied infantry.
+Casualties of the 33rd totaled 189 among whom was the CO who was killed.

 The American War of Independence (1775 – 1783)